 2. Drip Edge and Cover Strip

-Most often used, metal drip edge is attached with fasteners and covered with an adhesive cover strip that is waterproof and leakproof and looks much cleaner at the gutter line.
+Most often used, the metal drip edge is attached with fasteners and covered with an adhesive cover strip that is waterproof and leakproof and looks much cleaner at the gutter line.
 Since you don’t have the exposed fasteners that you have with T-Bar, there is generally no maintenance required throughout the life of the roof and no penetration to allow water to enter.
 Most drip edges have an extra “kick” or bend in the metal that helps to divert water away from the building.

 On the negative side, drip edge is more expensive to install than T-Bar and requires more skill and precision during installation to prevent leaks during the life of the roof.
 Also, if a gutter backup or overflow occurs, drip edge is not the most effective at preventing leaks or damage.

 Taking the benefits of drip edge a step further, consider TPO-coated or PVC-coated metal drip edge material that allows for welding to seal the seams.
 This product is extremely durable, looks great, and, most impressive, is effective against leaks.
 With expert welds providing the strongest possible hold and seamless protection, there’s no need for annual maintenance.

 As with any improved product, welded TPO coated drip edge is more costly than traditional drip edge using cover strip adhesive and requires more skilled craftsmen to install — and it’s only available in white.

 With a Drip Edge Gutter combination, you have a one-piece system that effectively moves water away from the roof and building.
 This type of system is fabricated out of extremely long-lasting Kynar-coated steel and, like a regular drip edge, is fastened with screws into the decking.
 The product can be made in any color and is very appealing when properly installed.